tianyangche/learning-python/README.md

 # Introduction
 This is my repo for learning python.
 Learning python as a beginner.
+We should be a life-long learner.